 Dora Heckel worked as a decorative artist and illustrator producing works in a naive style.
 She designed many postcards that often incorporated silhouettes.
-She continued to illustrate cards during the Great War, concentrating around themes of farewells and homecomings.
+She continued to illustrate cards during the Great War, concentrating around themes of farewells and homecomings as well as holiday greetings.
 A large set of these that place colorful images on a black background were published by Wezel & Naumann.

 Adolf Emil Hering began his career painting altarpieces in Konigsberg.
 After moving to Berlin in 1899 he he began exhibiting historically themed paintings and became engaged in commercial work producing illustrations for books and postcards.
 All his work regardless of subject matter was heavily influenced by the Symbolists.
 Even by World War One his work remained highly narrative.

 Martin Herpich was a fine art and book publisher from Munich.
 During World War One he employed a variety of artists to illustrate numerous battle scenes in dramatic fashion.
 These were often presented as epic panoramas.
 Most of these images were printed as bleeds but some have white borders.